 Located in Pinson, Alabama, only 15 miles north of Birmingham, the Turkey Creek Nature Preserve’s (TCNP) 466-acre’s are home some of the most stunning and unique beauty found anywhere in the Southeast.
 Every year, over 130,000 people visit the Preserve to enjoy a wide range of outdoor activities including fishing, swimming (national recognized swimming hole), hiking, mountain biking, and wildlife viewing.
 In addition to the amazing recreational opportunities, TCNP is also home to 7 federally protected species, making it one of the most critical habitats in the country for conservation and a unique location for environmental education.

-Turkey Creek Nature Preserve interns will be expected to work full-time, for a minimum of eight weeks during the summer of 2021(May – August).
-Compensation for the Summer Internship program is $2,000 per student, which is payable in monthly installments based upon ongoing successful completion of the program.
+Turkey Creek Nature Preserve interns will be expected to work full-time, for a minimum of eight weeks during the summer of 2022.
+Compensation for the Summer Internship program is $1,500, which is payable in monthly installments based upon ongoing successful completion of the program.
 Housing may be available upon request.

 -Applicants must be rising Juniors or Seniors undergraduates or recent graduates in good academic standing.
 Specifically, we are looking for students who are enrolled in a variety of environmentally-related fields, such as environmental education or engineering; environmental studies; teaching degrees in science, biology, or related field; environmental law; or other environmentally-related career paths.

 -Applicants must have a minimum GPA of 2.8 on a 4.0 point scale as of Fall quarter/semester 2021.

 -Interns must be able to work independently and as part of a team, be comfortable working with all ages, be willing to work outdoors in summer conditions. be detail-oriented and have a valid driver’s license with a good driving record.